lawrencewoodman/sblasm/FUTURE.md

 * Create separate lexer which records line numbers properly

+## .equ Assembler Directive

+* Support expressions to allow
+  str:   .ascii  "hello how are you"
+  .equ   strLen $-str

 ## Include

 * Need to say what filename is being processed for errors